SystemSpace/Compendium/compendium.rst

 Is this the thing that makes Life suck so much Aurora?
   Life doesn't negate Aurora.
 Ever.

+How many bits are in a void point?
+  Can't really compare void/void points to numbers.

 The Ha7 System
 --------------